Pointe Coupee Parish, Louisiana: Primary and secondary schools

+Post Secondary

 The parish is in the service area of South Louisiana Community College.

+Additionally, Pointe Coupee Parish is home to one of the satellite campuses of Baton Rouge Community College.
+This campus, located in New Roads, offers several technical, academic, and other courses.

 National Guard

 A Co of the 769th BEB (Brigade Engineer Battalion) is an Engineer Company (Combat) that resides in New Roads, Louisiana.
 This unit is part of the 256TH IBCT and deployed to Iraq in 2004-5 and 2010.

 Law enforcement

 The Pointe Coupee Sheriff's Office is the chief law enforcement agency in Pointe Coupee Parish.
 The sheriff's office is responsible for routine law enforcement patrols in the parish.
 There are several divisions besides the road patrol, including the parish prison, a water patrol, a mounted horse patrol, an aviation unit, a criminal investigations division, and bailiffs for the courthouse.
 This department employs over 100 full-time deputies, as well as several part-time deputies.
 The department's main office is located in the parish courthouse in New Roads.